BiDAlab/SwipeFormer/README.md

 For each subject, the enrolment sessions are the chosen in a orderly fashion from the first 10 sessions.
 For *E* = 1, the enrolment session chosen will be the first one.
 For *E* = 2, the enrolment sessions will be the first two, and so on.
 The verification sessions selected are always the last 5 sessions out of the 15 sessions per subject considered.

 All data sessions used for evaluation, separated by subject, are reported in the "TypeFormer_benchmark_sessions.json" file uploaded.
 Each key corresponds to a user identified by their "PARTICIPANT_ID" in the raw data of the Aalto Mobile Keystroke Database.
-For each user keys, each of the list elements correspond to the "TEST_SECTION_ID" of each of the acquisition sessions in the raw data.--->
+For each user keys, each of the list elements correspond to the "TEST_SECTION_ID" of each of the acquisition sessions in the raw data.

 # References